thedevdojo/static.devdojo.com/content/docs/features/collections.md

 ## Collection Loops

 To loop through a collection we can use the `<ForEach></ForEach>` tags.
-To reference a specific collection you'll add the collection filename to the `collection` attribute, like so:
+To reference a collection, you pass the filename inside the `collection` attribute, like so:

 ```html
 <ForEach collection="menu">...</ForEach>